vasilly/osx-ansible-setup/README.md

   - Node
   - npm packages
   - Sublime (Adds a symlink to open files and folders with 'sublime' from the terminal)
-  - VirtualBox
-  - Vagrant
+  - Installs software using Brew or Brew/Casks

 0. git

-  This role installs git, sets the global config and adds some of alias to bash_profile.
+  Installs git, sets the global config and adds some of alias to bash_profile.
 Set your email and name in *roles/git/defaults/main.yml*

+0. mac-preferences
+  Change some mac settings

 ## Future Work

 - Source bash_profile once created
-- Setting up iTerm2 preferences
+- Import ansible galaxy playbook that checks if Atom packages are not installed, Before installing